mixpanel/docs/pages/docs/tracking-methods/sdks/javascript.md

 mixpanel.init('YOUR_TOKEN', {track_pageview: true});
 ```

 The default `track_pageview` setting does not auto-track page views in single-page applications.
-For manual page view tracking, Mixpanel can send the standard page view event through `mixpanel.track_pageview()`.
-This call can be inserted into any hooks or listeners for your framework of choice.

 For tracking dynamic page views in single-page applications, the `track_pageview` option can also accept the following values for tracking.

 ```javascript JavaScript
 // Track when the path changes, ignoring any query string or hash changes